ProfessionalsEric Alan Stone

 Eric is an adjunct professor at the New York University School of Law where he teaches patent litigation.
 Eric is also an author of a regular column for the New York Law Journal on intellectual property litigation.

 Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations here and overseas.
-He has significant experience in employment and pension litigation, corporate-control litigation, product liability, insurance coverage, and professional malpractice.
 Significant representations include:

 - The American Society of Composers, Authors and Publishers (ASCAP) in a trial to set the royalty for musical compositions played by the online service Pandora;